omkom/KryptoBot_MVP/solana-sniping-bot/README.md

 ## 10. Testing Strategy

 -   **Unit Tests:** Use a framework like Jest to test individual functions within shared utilities and service logic (mocking external dependencies like RPC calls, Redis).
--   **Integration Tests:** Write tests that run within the Docker Compose environment (docker-compose exec <service> npm test) to verify interactions between services via Redis.
+-   **Integration Tests:** Write tests that run within the Docker Compose environment (docker compose exec <service> npm test) to verify interactions between services via Redis.
 -   **Simulation:** Test against Solana Devnet or Testnet before mainnet deployment.
 -   **Canary Testing:** Deploy with a very small buy amount on mainnet initially.
 -   **Manual Testing:** Use the API (if built) or docker exec to trigger actions and monitor behavior.